Anne-Ren/Anne-Ren.github.io/index.md

 ## News & Awards

--Mar 2023：Third Prize in School Level English Speech Competition🎤 -Jan 2021：Outstanding graduates at the college level🎓 -Jan 2020：Professional Scholarships🌟
+- Mar 2023：Third Prize in School Level English Speech Competition🎤
+- Jan 2021：Outstanding graduates at the college level🎓
+- Jan 2020：Professional Scholarships🌟
--Apr 2020：National Third Prize in the 4th Life Science Innovation and Entrepreneurship Competition -May 2020：Provincial Silver Award of the 5th "Internet+" Innovation and Entrepreneurship Competition -May 2019：certificate of aerobics level three!💃
+- Apr 2020：National Third Prize in the 4th Life Science Innovation and Entrepreneurship Competition
+- May 2020：Provincial Silver Award of the 5th "Internet+" Innovation and Entrepreneurship Competition
+- May 2019：certificate of aerobics level three!💃
--Sep 2019：Volunteer of Yangling Agricultural College
+- Sep 2019：Volunteer of Yangling Agricultural College

 <br>